vt6/vt6/spec/foundation.md

 When a client reads a message from its message stream:

 - If the message is a response to a request made by the client, the client can consume the response.
-- If the message is a request or an event or an unexpected response, the message SHALL be discarded.
+- If the message is a special message that arrives in accordance with the rules for that message type, the client SHALL act upon the message as defined in the specification for that message type.
+- Otherwise, the message SHALL be discarded.

 #### 3.3.2.
 As a terminal

 When a terminal reads a message from the message stream:

 - If the message is a request and semantically valid, the terminal SHALL act upon the request and, if necessary, reply with the appropriate response message type.
+- If the message is a special message that arrives in accordance with the rules for that message type, the terminal SHALL act upon the message as defined in the specification for that message type.
 - If the message is a response or event, or if it is semantically invalid, the terminal SHALL reply with a `nope` message (see section 5.1).
 - If the message is of an unknown type, the terminal SHALL inspect the part of the message type before the dot, and reply with a `have` message (see section 4.2) describing the available support for the module and major version named therein.

-In each case, the terminal SHALL reply by writing the response as a message onto the same message stream where the original request was received.
+In each case that requires a reply, the terminal SHALL reply by writing the response as a message onto the same message stream where the original request was received.
-Terminals SHALL NOT write anything other than response messages into any message stream.
+Terminals SHALL NOT write anything other than response messages or special messages into any message stream.

 *Rationale:* Events and responses always require a `nope` response because events are delivered over the standard streams, and responses are only ever sent by the terminal, not received by it.

 If the message is a request and the specification defining its message type allows it, the terminal MAY produce multiple responses.
 In this case, the first response message MUST be sent immediately, and further responses may be sent at any point in time until the lifetime of the requester's client ID ends.
 All responses must be sent on the same message stream where the original request was received.
-Every response except for the first one is called **delayed response**.
+For a given request, every response except for the first one is called **delayed response**.

 *Rationale:* This rule accommodates subscription and callback mechanisms like `core1.sub` and `core1.pub`, where the client subscribes once and receives multiple publications asynchronously.